-OAKLAND, Calif.
-(AP) Aroldis Chapman rejoined his New York teammates Sunday ready to pitch again after more than a month on the disabled list, and the struggling Yankees couldn't wait to have their flame-throwing closer back in the bullpen.
+Chapman rejoined the Yankees on Sunday eager to get going after more than a month on the disabled list, and his teammates couldn't wait to have their flame-throwing closer back in the bullpen from a shoulder injury.

-Manager Joe Girardi planned to use Chapman in Sunday's series finale at Oakland regardless of the situation just to get him back in the major league mix immediately.
-In fact, Chapman flew cross-country for one game before the club was set to return to the Bronx with a day off Monday ahead of a home series with the Angels.
+Chapman reported no problems with his troublesome shoulder after he flew cross-country for one game before the club was set to return to the Bronx with a day off Monday ahead of a home series with the Angels.

-While on his rehab assignment, Chapman said it was difficult to see his team lose close games when he could have helped.
+While on his three-appearance rehab assignment, Chapman said it was difficult to see his team lose close games when he could have helped.

 He is 1-0 with seven saves in eight chances this season.